jiansongyang/scrapy-auto-translation-middleware/README.md

 You must specify **source** and **language** in the field definition.
 They are pretty straight forward in their meanings.
 The following options are supported:
 ### on_failure
 Use this option to specify what you want to happen if a translation fails.
+The default action is REPORT_IN_FIELD.
 * RAISE: raise the failure and let the exception handler to handle it.
 * DROP_ITEM: silently drop the item.
 * REPORT_IN_FIELD: write an error message into the target field, `"--- translation error ---"` by default.